Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 GPLv3 and LGPLv3 are generally stricter than GPLv2 and LGPLv2.1 respectively.

-1. The tivoization clause states that if you distribute user products (i.e. actual hardware products), you need to allow modification of the work covered under GPLv3 on these devices [1,2].
+1. The tivoization clause states that if you distribute user products (i.e. actual hardware products), you need to allow modification of the work covered under (L)GPLv3 on these devices [1,2].
-2. Unlike their predecessors (L)GPLv3 provide an explicit clause, that work distributed in a non-source format need to include installation instructions together with the source code.
+2. Unlike their predecessors, (L)GPLv3 provides an explicit clause that work distributed in a non-source format need to include installation instructions together with the source code.
 This is assumably stronger than LGPLv2.1 and GPLv2 which had a similar but much shorter mention of this.
 Although I am not sure what this means in practice.
 3. Similar with patents - (L)GPLv3 provide an explicit patent clause [4], also described at [1,4,5].
 While GPLv2 and LGPLv2.1 only provide an "implicit patent license" [5].
 As a result of this, as I understand, the Apache license is incompatible with GPLv2, but is compatible with GPLv3 [6].